Coffee Travel Experiences

 After all the shaojiu, coffee was a good pick-me-up in the morning.
 Didn’t find much quality in the coffee so I learned to drink green tea and still drink it today.
 Amazingly, the number of Starbucks stores popping up all over the country side with a definite yuppie factor – look at me….I have a Starbucks cup.
 I too had to drink the swill since there where no other choices but my stomach keep growling for the acid was not being kind.

 So many cultures and flavors in such a small density.
 From Germany to Belgium to Italy, so many unique blends and flavors of coffees.
 Hard to pick a favorite for each was distinct and unique.
-This is really why Black Powder came into existence for the US lacks this diversity and quality in the coffee in many regions.
+After my European coffee travel experiences, this is really why Black Powder came into existence for the US lacks this diversity and quality in the coffee in many regions.
 Also, some big brands have commoditized the product to the point that many consumers are not aware of the specialty coffee market and the power of a great cup.
 Costa wasn’t bad for a chain choice when in a hurry.
 But the good stuff came from the cafes on the patios along the streets.

 I remember have an awesome cappuccino on the street patio while looking at Eifel tower with a croissant for breakfast.
 We tried to repeat that flavor profile in our signature Espresso Blend of a bold espresso without bitter beginning or end to each sip.
 This may seem foreign, but you don’t need to put sugar and milk in an espresso shot from this blend.
 But, the blend will hold up to milk with a great flavor still resonating through the cup.